itineraries/scheduler-and-mapper/README.md

-# scheduler-and-mapper
+# Scheduler and Mapper
-The main code that is responsible for parsing schedule data and finding itineraries
+This code is responsible for parsing schedule data and finding itineraries.

+## Get an itinerary
+Run `get_itinerary.py --help` to see options for getting an itinerary.